joshianirudh/DataAnalyticsProject/README.md

 We choose data collected by the World Bank in the form of the the [World Development Indicators](https://databank.worldbank.org/source/world-development-indicators).
 They allowed us to tailor a custom dataset through the vast number of indicators they have collected data for.
 Our dataset only took indicator data for India, as our study pertains to that.

+## Our approach to the problem

+Our team started off by understanding all the indicators and their relavence by performing Exploratory Data Analysis in the form of `EDA.ipynb`